 Countering Anxiety Thought Log Worksheet

-Clients in therapy often feel like a victim of their anxiety.
+Clients in therapy often feel helpless about their anxiety.
 It is not easy to live with and is a common reason to seek counseling.
-Anxious thoughts can have a major impact on a client’s ability to get through their day.
-Teaching clients how to challenge their negative thoughts can help them ease their symptoms and cope with life’s stressors.
+Anxious thoughts can have a major impact on a client's ability to get through their day.

 About This Worksheet